evasimon/online-news-mangoDB/README.md

-# Online Recipes with MangoDB
+# Online Recipes with MongoDB

 ## Overview
 Web app that lets users view and leave reviews on the latest and greatest recipes.
 A full-stack application built in node.js/Express, following MVC design patterns.
 Uses MongoDB/Mongoose and Cheerio to scrape recipes from www.blueapron.com website.
 And uses Handlebars to render HTML.